-- Performing the PVST using the standard function of AC .2: In standard operation, the actuator is controlled via the standard PLC and AC .2.
+1. Performing the PVST using the standard function of AC .2:

+In standard operation, the actuator is controlled via the standard PLC and AC .2.
 For PVST, the operation sequence "end position -> no end position -> end position" is executed.
-During operation, the safety PLC monitors the following states or events: - Is the actuator in one of the end positions prior to the PVST?
+During operation, the safety PLC monitors the following states or events:

+- When starting the PVST, is the actuator in the end position opposite the safety end position (i.e. for fail safe CLOSE end position OPEN)?
 Monitoring is made via safe end position feedback of FQM. - Does the PVST start or is the safety PLC informed about the start of the PVST via the standard PLC or the AC .2? - Does the actuator unseat from the end position within the predefined PVST operating time?
 Monitoring is made via safe end position feedback of FQM. - Has the actuator returned to the initial end position once the action is complete?
 Monitoring is made via safe end position feedback of FQM. - Has a fault been signalled via the output contact (FS module: FS ready/FS failure NC) during PVST operating time? - 2.
 Performing the PVST using the PVST function of AC .2: